 Susan Hudson – Director and Chair

-Susan Hudson is the Executive Director, Human Resources at Western Sydney University.
-Her current projects involve implementation of the University’s new People Strategy, a major transformation project implementing a shared services environment across the University, and implementation of a new academic structure.
-In her 24 years with the university, she has managed the Executive Projects Unit, was the foundation College Manager for the College of Arts, Education, and Social Sciences and held roles as Campus Coordinator, Student Centre Manager and Manager of Assessments and Progressions.
+Susan has spent thirty years in higher education and was the Executive Director, Human Resources at Western Sydney University until her recent retirement.
+On her retirement the University bestowed on her the inaugural honorary title of Vice-Chancellor's Professional Fellow.
+During her career at Western she worked in a range of roles, including Manager of the Executive Projects Unit, foundation College Manager for the College of Arts, Education, and Social Sciences and held roles as Campus Coordinator, Student Centre Manager and Manager of Assessments and Progressions.

 Prior to this, Susan was the Academic Registrar, School of Public Health and Tropical Medicine at the University of Sydney.

-Susan holds a BA (UWS) (major in communications) 2000, Grad Cert Business Administration (Uni of Queensland) 2001, Masters in Leadership and Management in Education (University of Newcastle) 2007 AICD, Diploma from the Australian Institute of Company Directors.
-She is a Justice of the Peace and has two grown daughters and four grandchildren, soon to become six with twins on the way.
+Susan holds a BA (UWS) (major in communications) 2000, Grad Cert Business Administration (University of Queensland) 2001, Masters in Leadership and Management in Education (University of Newcastle) 2007 AICD, Diploma from the Australian Institute of Company Directors.
+She is a Justice of the Peace and has two grown daughters and six grandchildren, including fabulous twins.

 Ellen Brackenreg – Director